MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 ### Documentation

 - Document your code.
 Try to be short but precise.
-- Briefly describe the work on the Jira issue
+- Briefly describe the work on the Github issue

 ## Reviews